Financial-Times/o-table/README.md

 ##### Custom sort (imperative)

-A custom sort may also be implemented client side with a formatter function.
-The formatter accepts the table cell (HTMLElement) and returns a sort value (Number or String) for that cell.
+Rather than specify `data-o-table-sort-value` [declaritively](#custom-sort-declarative), a formatter function may be provided client-side to generate sort values for a given data type.

-E.g. for a custom data type `emoji-time`.
+For example we could add support for a custom data type `emoji-time`.

 ```html
 <table class="o-table" data-o-component="o-table">